Gov. Dewine signs health order changing COVID-19 measures for adult day services and senior centers

-COLUMBUS, Ohio)—Ohio Governor Mike DeWine on Friday announced that Ohio Department of Health Interim Director Lance Himes signed the Amended Director’s Order on the Opening of Adult Day Services and Senior Centers.
+COLUMBUS, Ohio (WTRF) —Ohio Governor Mike DeWine on Friday announced that Ohio Department of Health Interim Director Lance Himes signed the Amended Director’s Order on the Opening of Adult Day Services and Senior Centers.

 Adult day services and senior centers were permitted to reopen September 21, 2020.